 The new regulations: distance selling within the EU

-In the case of distance selling within the EU, the buyer must be a private individual (final consumer – B2C).
-The regulation therefore does not apply to entrepreneurs (B2B) who purchase the goods for their business.
-It also does not apply to legal persons holding a VAT identification number, VAT ID no. (e.g. local authorities or associations).
+The buyer must be a private individual (final consumer – B2C) regarding distance selling within the EU.
+The regulation, therefore, does not apply to entrepreneurs (B2B) who purchase the goods for their business.
+It also does not apply to legal persons holding a VAT identification number, VAT ID no. (e.g., local authorities or associations).

 The following principle applies:

 If the customer has a valid VAT ID number for a company based in the EU, this would be regarded as an intra-Community supply of goods (tax-exempt!).
-It is crucial that you check the validity of the VAT ID number before the transaction takes place.
-Please document this check in accordance with the VAT regulations that are in force since January 1, 2020 (so called Quick Fixes).
-Otherwise, the VAT exemption may be denied, e.g. in future tax audits!
-CheckVAT ID from eClear offers the right solution for the required VAT ID number check and its audit proof documentation.
+You must check the validity of the VAT ID number before the transaction takes place.
+Please document this check following the VAT regulations that have been in force since January 1, 2020 (so-called Quick Fixes).
+Otherwise, the VAT exemption may be denied, e.g., in future tax audits!
+CheckVAT ID from eClear offers the right solution for the required VAT ID number check and its audit-proof documentation.

 For distance selling within the EU, VAT is due in the country of destination